respawn-app/FlowMVI/docs/plugins/debugging.md

 ![setup.png](../images/debugger_setup_1.png)

-Run the server and the app.
+Run the server and the client, or click the panel icon in the IDE.
 After a few seconds, your devices should connect and you can start debugging.

 ## Step 3.2 External device configuration